Ashutosh26121999/ReactJS/README.md

 # React Hooks

 Normal Js Utilty Function which in Node module

 1. useState
 2. useEffect

-3.
+- use CROSS extension to run this
+- in Body Component in the future may be required to check the API call function if it gets an error.

+Two Type of Routing
+1: Clint Side Routing: In Clint Side routing render page is not fetch from server and load entier page
+2: Server Side Routing: In Server Side routing render page is fetch from server and load entier page